Brand Designer vs Brand Strategist [What’s the difference]

 If you have the necessary foundational abilities, the next stage is to get experience working on client projects.

-Prerequisites to become Brand Strategist
+Prerequisites to Become Brand Strategist

 Brand strategists were originally considered to be high-end professionals only available to Fortune 500 companies.